The Two Minute Overview

 Welcome to the Work Experience Program

-This is the Work Experience Tool
+The Work Experience Tool

-you will use to monitor your progress.
+is used to monitor your progress.

-This is the Health & Safety lecture
+The Health & Safety lecture

 Technical skills are necessary, but not sufficient